ricebiscuit0514/Blender-to-Blockbench-plugin/readme.md

 4. Go to File > Convert Project.
 5. Select Hytale Character or Hytale Prop.

-It will also automatically aligns models to face the forward-facing side in Blockbench.(Z axis or South)
+It will also automatically align models to face the forward-facing side in Blockbench.(Z axis or South)

 🤖Exporter script was written by gemini model